Bio

 Dayton Daily News, 1993-1999

 I was hired as Library Director and for the first time was responsible for a departmental budget and a small staff of five people.
-The old clip filing system was unsophisticated compared to the Star/News, but by this point both papers were archiving the text of most recent stories electronically.
+The old clip filing system was unsophisticated compared to the Star/News, but by this point, both papers were archiving the text of most recent stories electronically.

 My managing editor, the late Max Jennings, made it part of my job to teach all reporters how to use the Internet, which at that time was primarily Usenet, along with a few awkward file transfer protocols such as Telnet and FTP.
-The most user-friendly interface had been, Gopher, a menu prompt system interface like a public library book database.
+The most user-friendly interface had been Gopher, a menu prompt system interface like a public library book database.

 I found that I could use a web browser to give reporters access to the library's text archive -- and also display the images associated with those stories.
 I also started building an encyclopedia of "fact files" in which I composed encyclopedia entries about local people and events that the newspaper had written about.
-I could like from a story to the encyclopedia file, and also cite the story as a source within the encyclopedia entry and link back to it.
+I could link from a story to the encyclopedia file, and also cite the story as a source within the encyclopedia entry, and link back to it.

 All of this was only on the internal servers of DDN and not available to the public.
-The paper did create a website and began loading each day's onto it.
-I made a pitch to publisher and business manager to put something like my project on the public site.
+The paper did create a website and began loading each day's stories onto it.
+I made a pitch to the publisher and business manager to put something like my project on the public site.
 They were good guys and supportive, but I don't think they saw it as the most likely way for a newspaper to make money on the Internet.
 Sadly, they did not find such a way.